 Scott soon began to show his designs at art shows and street fairs, paying special attention to the problems people were having with making the most of their home environment.

 In addition, he promoted art in the community by co-founding the monthly Plaza Art Walk, where local artists demonstrated and showcased their work.
 He also mentored teenagers in the craft of cabinet and furniture making.

-The store showcased handcrafted art and contemporary home accessories and provided a platform for Scott to introduce his custom corner pieces, which he branded "Cornerture."
+The store showcased handcrafted art of local artists and contemporary home accessories and provided a platform for Scott to introduce his custom corner designs, which he branded as "Cornerture."

 Cornerture began to draw the attention of the media as well as national furniture manufacturers that could produce these corner designs more cost effectively.
 Partnering with a few LA-based manufacturers, Scott developed and licensed the Cornerture corner bed as well as a multifunctional corner piece that was sold in Costco.

 Scott continues to provide Interior Design, Custom Cabinetry and his home design philosophies to his San Francisco clients and is an active member of Victorian Alliance Historical Home Preservation, AIA, SF Designers, SF Made, and IDSA.

 Creating a mindful world one home at a time...